Psycokwet/pong/docker-compose.md

 You can access any routes by using http://localhost:8080/api/[ROUTE], the route will be cleansed from the /api/ part.
 Leaving you only what you need.
 Don't forget to refresh the page to do a new call to the route though ;)

+#### phpmyadmin

+You can access phpmyadmin at http://localhost:5431 from your preferred browser. user : postgres password : the root password from docker-compose

 ### containers manipulations
 #### interactive
 If you need to enter a container, let's say, backend, you can do :